dkay-zaxxx/go-webserver/README.md

 I would suggest create these two folders which are referenced by main.go `logs` and ` public_html`

 # Starting the webserver
+Navigate to the main directory and then run

 `go run main.go`

 # Your GO webserver is now running!
-You can access the webserver via the IP of your machine on port 8888 `http://localhost:8888`
+You can access the webserver via the IP of your machine on port 8888

+`http://localhost:8888`